-Advantage also retained its interest in the Company's Clayton Valley basin water right (Note 7(k)), which is currently the subject of a judicial appeal of a State of Nevada ruling issued on November 29, 2016, which forfeited the water right alleging lack of beneficial use.
+Advantage also retained its interest in the Company's Clayton Valley basin water right (Note 8(k)), which is currently the subject of a judicial appeal of a State of Nevada ruling issued on November 29, 2016, which forfeited the water right alleging lack of beneficial use.
+On August 3, 2018, the Company executed a termination agreement with Advantage to cancel Advantage's option to earn an interest in the Company's water right.